-Anna is a strategic accounts manager at Warsaw-based corporate foresight company 4CF, which represents the emerging school of professional foresight, one that is focusing on the use of anticipation to reach strategic goals in a fluid and uncertain environment.
+Anna is a principal and strategic accounts manager at Warsaw-based corporate foresight company 4CF, which represents the emerging school of professional foresight, one that is focusing on the use of anticipation to reach strategic goals in a fluid and uncertain environment.

 She holds a PhD in Management from Cracow University of Economics.
 Her main area of interest is foresight capacity building.
 Anna has extensive knowledge and experience in the public sector research, innovation management and technology foresight activities.
 She has been a scientific leader, manager and team member of 10+ European and national R&D projects.
 She has published on foresight-informed decision-making in public policy planning, in the business sector and in career development.

 She is a Member of the Polish Node of The Millennium Project and a Member of the Polish Society for Futures Studies.
 Anna is evenly passionate about poetry, photography and long-distance running, which allow her for the immediate time-travelling.